jagadish-pattanaik/IITBBSR/README.md

-# Progresso - Interactive Learning Platform
+# AcademIX - Interactive Learning Platform

 A streamlined learning platform for programming education with video courses, project submissions, and timed quizzes.